|

 recent vehicular traffic.
 The hill sloped gently at an angle and Jack

 could see twelve large posts at the highest corner.
-He took out his camera and started taking pictures.
+He took out his and started taking pictures.
 This was what the people back home wanted

 to see, he thought with a grin.
 There's nothing here to see but this is